myfatemi04/rl-deceptive-graph-planning/README.md

 # Reinforcement Learning with Graph Neural Networks Enables Zero-Shot Deceptive Path Planning Over Arbitrary Graphs

-Michael Y. Fatemi, Wesley A. Suttle, and Brian M. Sadler

 August 2023

 This repository holds the code for our paper, "Reinforcement Learning with Graph Neural Networks Enables Zero-Shot Deceptive Path Planning Over Arbitrary Graphs", which we are submitting to AAMAS 2024.